midbel/sqb/README.md

 It also provides functions to help you build conditions, expressions and some most of the commons used SQL functions like `count`, `avg`, `coalesce`, `ifnull`, etc.

+## Why you will need (or not) sqb?

+Because

+1. you don't want to write raw SQL in your JS/TS code
+2. you dont' want to use a full featured ORM
+3. you just want to try another SQL builder before dropping it
+4. any other reasons are welcome

 ## Install

 ```bash